liuguangxi/suiji/src/random.typ

 //     rng: object of random number generator
 //     low: lowest (signed) integers to be drawn from the distribution, optional
 //     high: one above the largest (signed) integer to be drawn from the distribution, optional
-//     size: returned array size, optional
+//     size: returned array size, must be positive integer, optional
 //     endpoint: if true, sample from the interval [low, high] instead of the default [low, high), optional
 //
 // Returns: